ishaan-ghosh/WhatsTheWeather/README.md

 You can also change the units of measurement from imperial to metric using the "C|F" button.
 We also added a light/dark mode feature into the application, this can be toggled using the "theme" toggle.
 We illustrate multiple ideas in our Kotlin code, some of which include: AsyncTasks, Polymorphism, Higher-order and lambda functions.

+To run the app, you will need to install Android Studio as well as an android studio integrated android emulator.
+Once installed, it is as simple as importing the project and running the main .kt file located at "app/src/main/java/com/example/What'sTheWeather"